Thedevopsdude/practice1/readme.txt

 change made for practic e
 This is the starting stage
-this is used for practicing purpose this line is used to practicing conflict concept
+this is used for practicing purpose this line is used todbeu de9uoukjde0po;lst